jhudsl/crsra/README.md

 ## Example

-In order to look at the number of students who passed a specific course item (course item `9W3Y2`) and their average grade in a specific course.
+In order to look at the number of students who passed a specific course item (course item `9W3Y2`) in the course "Getting and Cleaning Data" and their average grade in a specific course.

 ```r
 library(dplyr)